YanchWare/fractal-samples/azure/README.md

     java -jar aks-full-sample/target/aks-full-sample-jar-with-dependencies.jar
 ```

-The first command instruct Maven to build the `shared-config` library and the specific sample we are interested in,
+The first command instruct Maven to build the `shared-config` library we need in all sample projects and the specific sample we are interested in.
-in this specific case the `aks-full-sample`.

 The second command sets some environment variables required by the SDK to identify the [Environment](https://fractal.cloud/docs/definitions/concepts/) in which to deploy
 the infrastructure components and the [Resource Group](https://fractal.cloud/docs/definitions/concepts/) utilized to administrate access controls.
-Further information
-about the environment variables required are contained in the following table.

 Please, ensure that the Resource Group you are trying to use is enabled to deploy to the Environment identified.

+Further information about the environment variables required are contained in the following table.

 | Environment variable 	  | Description                                                                                                                                                                                                                                           |
 |---------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|